Athens bare boat vacations logbook 3

 We decide to walk from Mandraki Bay to town, an up and down trek of about 1 km that takes 35 minutes.
 We wander around town wishing it were sunny for better pix.
 Bugs have chomped ferociously on Norah’s legs but haven’t bothered the rest of us – not even Pat who is normally a bug magnet.
 Norah allows as how she doesn’t mind being miserable but would surely like some company.

 Much window shopping along the cobblestone quay, but no buying.
 This is clearly a tourist town and things are expensive.
 There must be 100 jewelry stores plus the usual T-shirt and cap emporiums.
-Donkeys are everywhere because there are no cars allowed on the island of Hydra.
+Donkeys are everywhere because there are no cars allowed on the island of Hydra, there is still a lot of animal cruelty to donkeys in Greece.
 We stop for coffee on the quay (€2.70 a cup!) and then head back to Mandraki Bay on foot.
 Lots of exercise this morning.

 Dinner tonight is at a family owned restaurant called “The Butcher” apparently known for its steaks and other cuts of beef.
 We treat our friends to this dinner to say thanks for all the assistance they’ve provided since we departed Kalamaki.
 Unfortunately the meal does not live up to expectations.
 It’s ok, but not great.